 Can you give us more details about a railway station for Tudeley Village?

-What other public transport proposals will be offered to provide a genuine alternative to the private car use?
+What other public transport proposals would be offered to provide a genuine alternative to the private car use?

-To reduce the number of car journeys, we will need to make the best use of alternative methods of transport.
+To reduce the number of car journeys, we would need to make the best use of alternative methods of transport.

 We want to create a pedestrian-friendly, walkable community with opportunities for residents to travel around the village and beyond without relying on a private vehicle.

-Tudeley Village will ensure that its transport infrastructure promotes the use of public transport wherever possible and we have worked closely with leading consultants to understand what will be required to achieve that.
+Tudeley Village would ensure that its transport infrastructure promotes the use of public transport wherever possible and we have worked closely with leading consultants to understand what would be required to achieve that.